-They are all human, females too, and they each have their own individual life cycle that they are going to go through — and that cycle continues even once they have made a purchase.
+Vallancourt: It does not matter if you are selling to a male or female, grandparent, college student, etc. They are all human, females too, and they each have their own individual life cycle that they are going to go through — and that cycle continues even once they have made a purchase.

+If you cannot act or react to these different stages through each of their own individual digital footprints, you are going to lose.
 You need to acquire tools such as a marketing automation platform driven by artificial intelligence in order to meet consumers exactly where they are at through every stage of their individual life cycles.

+Wittman: I’ve been the only woman in the room for most of my life.
 I consider myself lucky to have been raised on a farm, walking the soybean fields alongside the boys, because I’ve never questioned whether I belong somewhere because of my gender.

 On the farm, rolled-up sleeves were rolled-up sleeves; no one cared if you were a man or a woman if you knew what you were doing.
 At many dealerships, I watch the opposite take place in the selling process.
 Malicious or not, far too many dealers buy into the stereotype that women don’t know anything about cars or financing.

 Too many dealerships leave women feeling like they don’t belong.
 So this one is simple.
 Give all your customers the same respect.
 Make every customer — regardless of gender — know they are a valued customer.

 Venneri: Instagram may not be a dealer’s typical go-to social media sites, but is great for engaging with women.
 Of the women surveyed in our study, 25% reported using Instagram.
 Conversely, only 13% of men reported using [it].
 Because a quarter of women car buyers frequent the site, Instagram provides dealers with a unique opportunity to specifically engage with women.